NickBirks/softeng19/ms/index.md

 1. Create a `wipe` subcommand.  `wipe` deletes a data store without creating a new one in its place.  `wipe` should have an optional argument, which is the name of the data store.
 Without the argument, `wipe` deletes the default data store.
 Thus, `tracker wipe` is be synonymous with `tracker wipe default`.  `init` is different than `wipe` in that `init` wipes and then re-creates a data store.

+    `wipe` should ask interactively whether you wish to delete your existing data, and it should explicitly mention the name of the data store the user will wipe.
+Here are  examples (and these are only examples).

+    ```
+    shep@galaxy:~$ tracker wipe gaming
+    Are you sure you wish to wipe "gaming" (y/n)?

+    shep@galaxy:~$ tracker wipe
+    Are you sure you wish to wipe "default" (y/n)?
+    ```

 1. Implement *unit tests* using `pytest` as we did in class.
 Cumulatively, your tests should run as much of your project code as possible.
 You will want to clearly separate your code into two subfolders: one for your project code itself, and one for testing (name your testing folder `tests`).
 Your tests must be *isolated*.
 This means that the tests should run in their own environment and should not affect or pollute any pre-existing time data that you have tracked.

 1. Create a StarUML class diagram of your classes, and place the `.mdj` file into a folder named `doc`.
 Use the class diagram to refactor your code and make it more object-oriented.
 This will ultimately make your code easier to test.